Asymmetric melting of one-third plateau in kagome quantum antiferromagnets: Finite-temperature effects on the one-third magnetization plateau

-{\it Finite-temperature effects on the one-third {magnetization plateau}.} In Fig.~1(a) and (b), we show the finite-temperature magnetization process of the Heisenberg model on the kagome lattice and the triangular lattice.
+In Fig.~1(a) and (b), we show the finite-temperature magnetization process of the Heisenberg model on the kagome lattice and the triangular lattice.
 To see the finite-temperature effects on the one-third plateaus, we show the width of the one-third plateaus at zero temperature as arrows for both lattices.

 At high temperature ($T/J=0.2$), the magnetization changes smoothly as a function of the magnetic field for both lattices.
 By lowering the temperature, a plateau-like structure appears around $h/J=1.2$ in the kagome lattice and $h/J=1.8$ in the triangular lattice {(see the right insets in Fig.1)}.
-We, however, find that the width of the plateau in the kagome lattice is largely different from that of the zero-temperature limit even at the lowest temperature ($T/J=0.05$), {while the width of plateau in the triangular lattice seems to smoothly converge to the zero-temperature limit.} The asymmetric behavior in the kagome lattice indicates that the low-energy {excitations} above and below the one-third plateau {are} different, i.e., the density of states for {the lower-field} side is larger than the density of states for {the higher-field side}.
-We will confirm that the asymmetric structure actually exists in the low-energy excited states.
+We, however, find that the width of the plateau in the kagome lattice is largely different from that of the zero-temperature limit even at the lowest temperature ($T/J=0.05$), while the width of the plateau in the triangular lattice seems to smoothly converge to the zero-temperature limit.
+The asymmetric behavior in the kagome lattice indicates that the low-energy {excitations} above and below the one-third plateau {are} different, i.e., the density of states for {the lower-field} side is larger than the density of states for {the higher-field side}.
+We will confirm that the asymmetric structure exists in the low-energy excited states. {We note that error bars around the 1/3 plateau in the kagome lattice are large, and this may originate from the peculiar degeneracy in the 1/3 plateau, as we will discuss later.}

 In Fig.~2(a), we show that the temperature dependence of the magnetization in the kagome lattice for several different magnetic fields.
-Dashed vertical lines show the temperatures where we plot the magnetization process in Fig.~1(a). {When temperature is decreased}, the magnetization converges to $m=1/3$ {around $h/J=1.2$, which} indicates formation of the plateau at the finite temperature.
+Dashed vertical lines show the temperatures where we plot the magnetization process in Fig.~1(a). {When the temperature is decreased}, the magnetization converges to $m=1/3$ {around $h/J=1.2$, which} indicates the formation of the plateau at the finite temperature. {As shown in Fig.~2(b), we confirm that the magnetization converges to $m=1/3$ at low temperatures around $h/J=1.2$.}

 As we mentioned above, around $h/J=0.9$, the plateau appears at zero temperature while it vanishes at finite temperatures ($T/J=0.05$).
-As shown in Fig.~2(b), because we find that finite-size effects are small at $h/J=0.9$, it is plausible that the absence of the magnetization plateau at low magnetic field side is intrinsic phenomena.
+As shown in Fig.~2(c), because we find that finite-size effects are small at $h/J=0.9$, it is plausible that the {fragility} of the magnetization plateau at a low magnetic field side is intrinsic phenomena.